flaturtha/64-testaments/madness-of-krill/madness_v2.md

 Sir Godfrey’s dinner companion was none other than Colonel Aloysius Krill, himself.

 “I don’t give a ruddy damn what you think, Godfrey.
 I must have that relic back.
-I’ve discovered something and that piece is of paramount importance.”
+Events are happening faster than I’d anticipated and I must recover that artifact before ... “

 “I cannot return it, Krill!”
 Sir Godfrey retorted.
 “It goes on display on Monday, along with the rest of the Scythian artifacts.
 It is central to the display.”

-“It is central to my work.
-I must have that idol to ...”
+Colonel Krill swore, catching the attention of others in the room.
+I blushed.

-“To what?” interrupted Sir Godrey, “to complete your ritual ... “
+“To what?” whispered Sir Godrey, casting a glance around the room, “To complete your ritual ... “

-This time Col. Krill interrupted him.
+This time Colonel Krill interrupted him.
 He held up his hand to stop the old archaeologist but looked at me.
 His one good eye wide and terrible.

 “Eavesdropping, Mr. Pyne?
 Be careful what you hear.”